victorcarre6/llm-memorization/README.md

 </p>

-For a guide to add the script to your dock (on a Mac), see : `mac-shortcut`.
+For a guide to add the script to your dock (on a Mac), see the How To in the `mac_shortcut` directory.

 ## Future Directions